narekye/JS/README.md

-# JavaScript projects via Visual Studio 2017 Release Candidate.
+# JS projects via Visual Studio 2017 Release Candidate.
-There is included projects via JavaScript, HTML, CSS. created with Visual Studio 2017.
+There is included projects via JavaScript, HTML, CSS, jQuery, AJAX, ans so more will be soon... created with Visual Studio 2017 RC.